evanxg852000/1brc/README.md

 # 1brc implementation

-This is my one billion row challenge implementation in zig.
+This is my implementation of the one billion row challenge in Zig.
 In zig with the basic implementation, it takes about `0.06` seconds.

 ```bash